 I discovered Naturopress recently and had been looking for a juicer for some time.
 Although I make a lot of smoothies at home, juicing was always something I wanted to try and we were on the look out for a good slow juicer machine.

-You can buy a Naturopress Cold Pressed Juicer here or on Amazon Australia.
+You can buy a Naturopress Cold Pressed Juicer here.

 Naturopress Cold Pressed Juicer Review

 This model has cold press extraction which extracts significantly more antioxidants, live enzymes, vitamins and minerals than typical centrifugal juicers.
 It has a 65 RPM, 240w motor and a wide chute to add fruit and veggies in.

 It’s a BPA juicer that’s compact and high quality.